MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/app-services/app-services-landing-zone-accelerator.md

 ms.custom: internal
 ---

-# Construction set for <<Token-LongName>> enterprise-scale scenario
+# Landing zone accelerator for <<Token-LongName>>

-The <<Token-LongName>> construction set is an open-source collection of Terraform templates that you can use to automate the deployment of an environment capable of hosting <<Token-LongName>>.
+The Landing zone accelerator for <<Token-LongName>> set is an open-source collection of Terraform templates that you can use to automate the deployment of an environment capable of hosting <<Token-LongName>>.
 It can provide a specific architectural approach and reference implementation to prepare your enterprise-scale landing zones.
 The landing zones adhere to the architecture and best practices of the Cloud Adoption Framework.

 Customers adopt <<Token-LongName>> in various ways.
 The construction set can be adapted to produce an architecture that fits **your** way and puts your organization on a path to sustainable scale.

 ## To begin, implement an enterprise-scale landing zone

-The <<Token-LongName>> construction set assumes that an enterprise-scale landing zone has been successfully implemented.
+The Landing zone accelerator for <<Token-LongName>> assumes that an enterprise-scale landing zone has been successfully implemented.
 For more information on this prerequisite, review these articles:

 - [Start with Cloud Adoption Framework enterprise-scale landing zones](../../ready/enterprise-scale/index.md)
 - [Implement Cloud Adoption Framework enterprise-scale landing zones in Azure](../../ready/enterprise-scale/implementation.md)